flexlixrup/TranslateKitSDK/README.md

 ## Key Features

 ### 1. Pre-localized Common Strings
 Access 2,000+ ready-to-use strings in ~40 Apple platform languages across four categories.
+These match the [officially supported iOS system languages](https://www.apple.com/ios/feature-availability/#system-language-system-language) and utilize Apple's own translations where available, ensuring consistency with the system UI.

-Since these are pre-localized, they won't add entries to your String Catalog – just use them directly:
+Since they are pre-localized, they won't add entries to your String Catalog – just use them directly:

 ```swift
 // Actions: Interactive UI elements